mitranim/fpx/docs/html/partials/fun.md

 ### `bind(fun, ...args)`

-Like
+Similar to
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind" target="_blank">`Function#bind`</a>,
-but with the function as the first argument and an implicit `this = undefined`.
+but doesn't take an argument for `this`, and doesn't affect the `this` binding of the created function.

 Returns a new function that represents
 <a href="https://en.wikipedia.org/wiki/Partial_application" target="_blank">partial application</a>